-Any Sharp 1T-C32BC5KH2F (32BC5K) review would first have to point out what great value for money this TV is.
+Any Sharp 1T-C32BC5KH2F (32BC5K) review would first have to point out what an insane product name it has.
+But after that, due diligence would point to what a great value for money this TV is.
 But at such a low price, do you end up making massive compromises on quality and usability?

 Sharp 1T-C32BC5KH2F (32BC5K) review: price and features

-Available in the UK from a number of retailers like Box (opens in new tab) and Currys (opens in new tab), you can buy the Sharp 1T-C32BC5KH2F (32BC5K) 32inch TV starting from £169.
+Available in the UK from a number of retailers like Box (opens in new tab) and Currys (opens in new tab), you can buy the Sharp 32BC5K from £169.
 Take a look at the widgets on this page for more retailers and pricing information.
 In Australia, you can pick one up from Amazon (opens in new tab) for AU$335.95.

 An HD Ready TV using Aquos Net+ (Sharp’s Internet TV solution) which gives you access to apps like Netflix, Amazon Prime and YouTube without the need for an additional device.
 To connect your own streaming, gaming and audio devices to it there are 3 HDMIs, 2 USBs, Component and Composite ports, as well as Digital Optical Audio ports.
 The Harmon Kardon custom-designed speaker system offers Dolby Digital+ and DTS Studio sound but no Dolby Atmos.